pisign/pisign-backend/README.md

 ### Development

+#### Interacting with `main.go`
+The main entry point into the program is `main.go` in the root directory.
+You can either build an executable called `main` using `go build main.go` or run it directly using `go run main.go`.
+With both methods, there are currently two subcommands that can be used:

+1) `./main run [--port=9000]`: This runs the entire backend server.
+The `-p` or `--port` flag can be added to specify the port of the server

+2) `./main run <name>`: This creates a new api with the specified name.
+It modifies all necessary files and creates new skeleton code inside the `api/<name>` folder.

+#### Post Commits

 Copy the script `post-commit` into your git hooks folder,

 `./.git/hooks/`

 This makes it so that the specfile in `spec` gets automatically updates whenever we update the external API types defined in the `types/` folder.

 ### Testing